wp-plugins/appear-in-wp/readme.txt

 == Changelog ==

+= 1.3 =
+* Refined filters
+* Added room type parameter to shortcode (defaults to public)
+* Removed allowed types from options
+* Added number of allowable invites parameter to shortcode
+* Added room type 'post'
+* Added 'aiwp_include' function for use in themes
+* Fixed call to included files

 = 1.2 =
 * Minor readme edit to show correct version
 * Removed function used during development